Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Introduction

-Recently, significantly improved performance have been achieved in skin lesion segmentation by deep learning methods \cite{r15,r17,r18}.
-Most state-of-the-art medical image segmentation approaches adopt the encoder-decoder deep convolutional neural network, e.g. U-net \cite{r19}, fully convolutional network (FCN) \cite{r20}.
-In encoder stage, input image obtains high-level semantic feature representations through multiple convolution operations, then the top features are embed into decoder part and generate the predicted segmentation mask.
-However, although high-level features have more abundant semantic features, they also loss some spatial details caused by consecutive convolution striding and pooling operations, which yields insufficient prediction results.
-Many recent well-known works present different approaches to overcome this problem and get informative context, such as dilated convolution \cite{r22} and skip connection.
-For dilated convolution, they usually utilize multiple convolution kernels with different dilated rate in later layers of encoder network.
-The skip connection is mainly employed in decoder stage by bridging and fusing the feature maps with equal spatial resolution in encoder network, for instance, the classical U-net structure.
-Overall, how to learn richer context is still a challenge of segmentation algorithm.
-In addition, any two local positions or regions with similar features have correlated complementary improvement, which is helpful to enhance the discriminative ability of encoder features.
-Therefore, how to learn both local and global contextual relations between pixels is another essential ingredient for improving the lesion segmentation performance.
+Recently, compared with the approaches based on the hand-crafted features, significantly improved performance has been achieved on skin lesion segmentation by deep convolutional neural network (CNN) \citep{esteva2017dermatologist,yuan2017improving,bi2019step}, which mainly adopts the encoder-decoder structure, \emph{e.g.} U-Net \citep{ronneberger2015u}, fully convolutional network (FCN) \citep{long2015fully}.
+In the encoder stage, the high-level semantic feature representations are obtained through multiple convolution operations, then the top features are embedded into the decoder sub-network and generate the predicted segmentation mask.
+However, although high-level features have more abundant semantic features, much spatial detail is lost caused by consecutive convolution striding and pooling operations, which yields insufficient prediction performances.
+Additionally, capturing the long-range dependencies context plays an important role in promoting the performance of the segmentation.
+Many recent well-known works present different approaches to overcome these problems and get the informative context, such as dilated convolution \citep{lessmann2017automatic}, some non-local methods \citep{luo2017non}, and skip connection \citep{ronneberger2015u}.
+In order to obtain more semantic information, these approaches mainly focus on enlarging the local respective field in each stage of the encoder part, or bridging the feature maps from the encoder part with the same spatial resolution during the decoding process.
+However, for complex and fine lesions, they fail to reserve sufficient spatial details of the target and long-range dependencies contextual information.
+Overall, how to learn richer context and is still a challenge of the segmentation algorithm.